sygmaprotocol/sygma-docs/docs/08-reference/03-glossary.md

 **Bridge**: A connection between two blockchain networks, allowing the transfer of data, tokens, or other assets from one chain to another.

-**Network**: Refers to the entirety of a Layer 1 (L1) or Layer 2 (L2) blockchain ecosystem including nodes, protocols, and technologies, e.g. Ethereum, Base, Polkadot, Bitcoin, Gnosis, Cosmos, Polygon, Cronos, etc.
+**Network**: Refers to the entirety of a blockchain ecosystem, whether it is a layer 1 (L1) or layer 2 (L2) chain, including nodes, protocols, and technologies, e.g. Ethereum, Polygon, Base, Gnosis, Polkadot, Bitcoin, Cronos, Cosmos, etc.

 **Cross-chain**: Denotes an action that occurs across multiple blockchains.